AgustinAmata/Repeattools/README.md

 ```

 ## Classification system of Repeattools
-Repeattools uses a hierarchical classification system of four levels: Class, subclass, superfamily, and element.
+Repeattools uses a hierarchical classification system of four levels: Class, Subclass, Superfamily, and Element.
 This classification system was created considering the classification system of RepeatMasker and TESorter.
 RECollector makes the conversion to this classification for each TE found in the RepeatMasker and TESorter files
 for each species.